dogweather/forkful/content/en/c/testing-and-debugging/using-a-debugger.md

   \ Here is a brief guide on using GDB to debug a simple C program.
 First, compile\u2026"
 lastmod: '2024-03-13T22:45:00.515558-06:00'
 model: gpt-4-0125-preview
-summary: "GDB (GNU Debugger) is the most commonly used debugger for C programming.\
+summary: GDB (GNU Debugger) is the most commonly used debugger for C programming.
-  \ Here is a brief guide on using GDB to debug a simple C program.
-First, compile\u2026"
 title: Using a debugger
 weight: 35
 ---